-PSD fully supports the EPRA best practice recommendations (BPR) for financial disclosures by public real estate companies which are designed to improve the quality and comparability of information for investors.
+PSD fully supports the European Public Real Estate Association (EPRA) best practice recommendations (BPR) for financial disclosures by public real estate companies which are designed to improve the quality and comparability of information for investors.

-The following table sets out PSD's EPRA key performance indicators (KPIs) from the released BPR dated February 2022 and references where more detailed calculations supporting the KPIs can be found in the report.
+The following table sets out PSD's EPRA KPIs from the released BPR dated February 2022 and references where more detailed calculations supporting the KPIs can be found in the report.